-- is disabled and has specific additional needs. - has special educational needs (whether or not they have a statutory Education, Health and Care Plan). - is a young carer. - is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - is frequently missing from education/goes missing from care or from home. - is at risk of modern slavery, trafficking or exploitation. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence. - is misusing drugs or alcohol themselves. - is showing early signs of abuse and/or neglect. - is showing signs of displaying behaviour or views that are considered to be extreme or is at risk of being radicalised or exploited. - has returned home to their family from care. - is a privately fostered child.
+- is disabled and has specific additional needs. - has experienced multiple suspensions and is at risk of being permanently excluded from school - has special educational needs (whether or not they have a statutory Education, Health and Care Plan). - is a young carer. - is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - is frequently missing from education/goes missing from care or from home. - is at risk of modern slavery, trafficking or exploitation. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence. - is misusing drugs or alcohol themselves. - is showing early signs of abuse and/or neglect. - is showing signs of displaying behaviour or views that are considered to be extreme or is at risk of being radicalised or exploited. - has returned home to their family from care. - is a privately fostered child. - has a parent or carer in custody, or is affected by parental offending